Raiders agree to contract extension with TE Darren Waller

 Agent Drew Rosenhaus said the sides reached the deal on Saturday that adds $51 million to Waller’s existing contract that was previously set to pay him about $7 million in each of the next two seasons.

-The reworked deal will pay Waller an average of a little more than $13 million a season through 2026.
-The new money average of $17 million a year exceeds the top existing deal at the position that pays San Francisco’s George Kittle $15 million per season.
+The reworked deal will pay Waller an average of about $13 million a season.
+That puts him just below the top of the market at the position with San Francisco’s George Kittle the highest paid at $15 million per season.
 Waller had previously had the 18th highest average annual salary at the position.

-“Darren Waller is an exemplary teammate in every way, and we’re excited to see him continue to grow as a leader on this team,” Raiders coach Josh McDaniels said in a statement.
-“Darren brings a tremendous commitment and work ethic to the building every day and we couldn’t be more thrilled that he will be a part of the Raiders family for years to come.”

 Waller had two years remaining on the contract he signed during his 2019 breakout season.
 Waller had been looking for a new deal and changed agents to Rosenhaus last week in hopes of speeding the process along.